AlexMercedCoder/tutorialblog/content/blog/2021/3/rustrocket0todeploy/index.md

 }
 ```

-- restart server and go to localhost:8000/cheese/munster
+- restart the server and go to localhost:8000/cheese/munster

-Now for one that uses a url query
+Now for one that uses a URL query

 ```rust
 // Macro for annotating our route methods